quantprep/quantprep/README.md

 - 👋 Hi, we're @quantprep - a group of students who have been through the quant recruiting process.
 - 👀 We want to help students break into quant finance.
-- 🌱 We're currently writing about quant interviews.
+- 🌱 We're collecting the best resources to ace quant interviews.
 - 📫 Feel free to subscribe to our substack!

 <!---